CollabIP/elasticsearch-arm-templates/README.md

 See full details in Parameters table below.
 Each is labeled as Tethr CUSTOM

-# Elasticsearch Azure Marketplace offering (Includes Tethr custom templates)
+# Elasticsearch Azure Marketplace offering (Original description from forked repo.
+Includes Tethr custom templates)
 <strong>WARNING</strong> Though much of the functionality of the original MarketPlace templates remain intact, much has changed; therefore, not all of the original README text below is still accurate.

 This repository consists of:

 * [src/mainTemplate.json](src/mainTemplate.json) - The main Azure Resource Management (ARM) template.
 The template itself is composed of many nested linked templates with the main template acting as the entry point.
-* [src/createUiDefinition](src/createUiDefinition.json) - DEPRECATED!
-NOT SUPPORTED.
+* [src/createUiDefinition](src/createUiDefinition.json) - <strong>Not supported for Tethr Custom</strong>.
 UI definition file for our Azure Marketplace offering.
 This file produces an output JSON that the ARM template can accept as input parameters.

 ## Building